Skip to content

 Upgrading and Downgrading

+For monthly subscriptions, the change takes effect at the start of the next billing period.
 Upgrading provisions a new server with more resources and migrates your data.
 Downgrading works the same way but with fewer resources.
 Neither operation loses your data.

 Related Documentation